Koverse/documentation/docs/source/usageguide.rst

 Note that, unlike the previous example, here we are not setting up a Koverse Transform which means this analysis workflow will only exist during this PySpark session.
 We can persist the output, but if we want to repeat this process we'll need to run these commands again.

-If we wish to persist these anomalies in a Koverse collection to that applications and users can access and search these results we can use the saveAsKoverseCollection() method.
+If we wish to persist these anomalies in a Koverse data set to that applications and users can access and search these results we can use the saveAsKoverseDataSet() method.

- >>> ksc.saveAsKoverseCollection(anomalies, 'anomalies')
+ >>> ksc.saveAsKoverseDataSet(anomalies, 'anomalies')

-This will create a collection called 'anomalies' and store the information from our RDD into it.
+This will create a data set called 'anomalies' and store the information from our RDD into it.

-If the collection already exists and we wish to simply add new data to it, we can specify append=True
+If the data set already exists and we wish to simply add new data to it, we can specify append=True

- >>> ksc.saveAsKoverseCollection(anomalies, 'anomalies', append=True)
+ >>> ksc.saveAsKoverseDataSet(anomalies, 'anomalies', append=True)